Sanya-Chauhan/Rapportly_Call_Prep_Tool/README.md

 ## Outcome
 The salesperson (Rapportly's user) receives an email 10 minutes before every meeting (as per Google Calendar events).
-This email from Rapportly contains a 5-minute and a 1-minute summary which is enough to be prepared for the upcoming meeting.
+This email from Rapportly contains a 5-minute and a 1-minute summary which is enough to be prepared for the upcoming meetings.
 Below is a sample text of what an email contains.

 <img width="381" alt="Screenshot 2024-02-24 at 6 16 57 PM" src="https://github.com/Sanya-Chauhan/Rapportly_Call_Prep_Tool/assets/116647771/c232e101-7a94-401f-b254-96aa4757cec3">
 <img width="381" alt="Screenshot 2024-02-24 at 6 16 09 PM" src="https://github.com/Sanya-Chauhan/Rapportly_Call_Prep_Tool/assets/116647771/c7d36468-dd42-4510-8078-7700d3e57728">